WIS Writer Criteria

 International: Agenda, Poetry Review, Stand, Poetry Wales, Poetry London, TLS, PN Review.
 (This is merely a list of indicative samples)

 - A journal or periodical which has been published with the financial assistance of The Arts Council/ An Chomhairle Ealaíon, The Arts Council of Northern Ireland or a comparable international, national or regional funding agency.

 - An anthology which is published by a nationally or internationally recognised publishing house or university press.

 - A published anthology which is edited by a writer-in-residence appointed by a third-level institution, arts centre, or local/regional authority.

 - An online journal which regularly includes new work by established writers.

 - A nationally broadcast programme which regularly includes new writing e.g. Sunday Miscellany, The Poetry Programme, The Arts Show, Arts Extra etc.

-Must have had a work staged by a commercial theatre company or a company funded by the Arts Council
+Must have had a work staged by a reputable theatre company or a company funded by the Arts Council

 Must supply details of work to date, and any books/ CDs

 - All applicants should supply details of any experience gained in an educational setting